West Bengal Police recruitment 2018: Vacancy announced for 7229 constables, sub-inspector posts at policewb.gov.in; complete details here

-West Bengal Police recruitment 2018: The West Bengal Police has announced recruitment drive for as many as 7229 posts on the official website, policewb.gov.in.
+West Bengal Police recruitment 2018: The West Bengal Police board has announced recruitment drive for as many as 7229 posts on the official website, policewb.gov.in.
 Applications have been invited for the posts of constables and sub-inspectors.
 Interested and eligible candidates can apply for the same by visiting the official website on or before April 30 for constable posts and May 5 for sub inspector/lady sub-inspector posts.
 The candidates will be required to appear for a written examination, go through physical measurement and then face the interview for their final selection.
 More details are as follows:

 West Bengal Police recruitment 2018: Vacancy details